 Although surprises can sometimes be frustrating, the trick for Project Managers is to recognize their potential for opportunities.
-But what happens when Mohit is faced by the “unknown unknowns”?
+But what happens when Mohit is faced with “unknown unknowns”?
 Will our protagonist Mohit be able to handle the unexpected problems when they arise and prevent them from derailing deadlines as well as the budget?
-Let’s take a closer look in this out of the ordinary Wednesday, in our series titled- “A Day in a Week of an Employee”.
+Let’s take a closer look at this out of the ordinary Wednesday, in our series titled- “A Day in the Week of an Employee”.

 Mohit pulled aside the curtains, letting the sunlight in.
 The trees by his apartment windows swayed with the wind, greeting ‘good morning’.
 He starts preparing his breakfast, humming a tune, making the morning seem so soothing and calming.

 As usual, he prompts the voice assistant to walk him through the daily news.

 “With a record number of covid-19 cases reported daily, various Indian states are gearing up for another phase of state-imposed lockdowns to curb the spread of the virus”, the voice assistant stated with its melancholic robotic voice.

 Mohit gasped, sinking into a nearby chair.
 He assumed his company might announce work from anywhere policy, yet again, indefinitely.
 Mohit was happy to be back in the office after the initial nationwide lockdown.
 He could also sense another wave of chaos that was to follow.